Elspex/Shellshock.ioHack/README.md

 # UPDATE
 ## Hack is no longer tampermonkey.
 It's now a chrome extention.
+## NEW UPDATE 2: HACK IS NOW TAMPERMONKEY AGAIN.
 # You can view the raw code to the hack [here:](https://dl.dropboxusercontent.com/s/wjuz0lovxa00an3/5shellshock.min.js0)

 ### 💪 Features